Join hundreds of teens and teachers from across New Mexico on April 29, 2023 for a unique and powerful day planned entirely by and for students.

 Workshops

-The 20+ workshops offered at the Conference each year are chosen by the YCD New Mexico Board, so that the topics are constantly reflecting the needs, interests, and challenges facing NM teens.
+The 20+ workshops offered at the Conference each year are chosen by the YCD New Mexico Student Board, so that the topics are constantly reflecting the needs, interests, and challenges facing NM teens.

 Travel and Lodging

+In general, school groups within a 3-hour drive of the Albuquerque Metro area can attend the event without requiring overnight stays.
 For groups coming from further away, YCD will negotiate a hotel room block.
 Check back here for more information, or contact us.

 Registration